A crankshaft

 Crankshaft Lubrication

 Lubrication plays an important role in an engine’s efficiency as its working mechanism involves the robbing of two metal parts.
-Avoiding unnecessary wear on the crankshaft, main journals, and rod journals both ride on a film of oil.
+To avoid unnecessary wear on the crankshaft, the main journals and rod journals both ride on a film of oil.
 This film of oil sits on the bearing surface.
+The oil is supplied to the main bearing through the oil galleries from the engine block.
+It leads to each crankshaft saddle, and the matching hole in the bearing shell collects the oil to the journal.

 The working of the crankshaft is quite interesting and easy.
 There is a distance between the center of the main journal and the center of the crankshaft pin.
 This distance is known as crank radius or crank throw.
 Its measurement determines the range of piston travel as the crankshaft rotates.
+The distance from the top to the bottom is known as a stroke.
+The piston stroke is twice the crank radius.

 The rear end of the crankshaft extends outside the crankcase and is supported with a flywheel flange.
-This flange is a precision machined part that is bolted to the flywheel.
-Its heavy mass allows smooth pulsation of the pistons firing at different times.
+This flange is a precision-machined part that is bolted to the flywheel.
+Its heavy mass allows smooth pulsation of the pistons, firing at different times.

 Worn journals: is caused when there is not enough oil pressure.
 The crankshaft journals make contact with the bearing surfaces.
 This gradually increases the clearance and worsens the oil pressure.
+Worn journals can cause serious problems to the engine if care is not taken.
+It leads to destroyed bearings and huge damage to the engine.

 Fatigue: is when constant forces on the crankshaft lead to fractures.
-This problem usually occurs on the fillet where the journals and the be web joined.
+This problem usually occurs on the fillet where the journals and the web are joined.
+A smooth radius of the fillet is critical to avoid weak spots, which lead to fatigue cracks.
+Cracks can be inspected on the crankshaft using a magnaflux.

 Related Article: